MCPI-Revival/minecraft-pi-reborn/docs/DEDICATED_SERVER.md

 This server is also compatible with MCPE Alpha v0.6.1[^1].

 ## Setup

-### Debian Package
-To use, install and run ``minecraft-pi-reborn-server``.
+To use, install and run the ``minecraft-pi-reborn-server`` AppImage.
 It will generate the world and ``server.properties`` in the current directory.

-### Docker Image
-An official Docker image is also provided: [thebrokenrail/minecraft-pi-reborn-server](https://hub.docker.com/r/thebrokenrail/minecraft-pi-reborn-server).

 ## Server Limitations
 * Player data is not saved because of limitations with MCPE LAN worlds